pebakery/pebakery/README.md

 ## Download

-The official release version is recommended for normal use.
+The official release version is recommended for general use.

 A nightly build is provided for the testing purpose.

 - [Official Release](https://github.com/pebakery/pebakery/releases)
 - [Lastest Nightly (develop)](https://ci.appveyor.com/api/projects/ied206/PEBakery/artifacts/nightly.zip?branch=develop)

-**CAUTION**: Do not forget to set [proper compatibility options](./COMPAT.md) per projects.
+**CAUTION**: Do not forget to set the proper compatibility options for your projects.
+We have prepared a special [Migrating from Winbuilder](https://github.com/pebakery/pebakery-docs/blob/master/CodingGuide/Migrating.md) guide so you know what script breaking changes to expect and when compatibilty options need to be enabled.

-## Prerequisite
+## Prerequisites

 If you are using Windows 10 v1803 or later, no action is necessary.
 If not, please install [.Net Framework 4.7.2](http://go.microsoft.com/fwlink/?LinkId=863262).

 ## License

-PEBakery is mainly licensed under GPLv3 or any later version with additional permission.
+PEBakery is primarily licensed under GPLv3 or any later version with additional permission.

-Some parts of PEBakery is licensed under the MIT License and others.
+Some parts of PEBakery are licensed under the MIT License and other licenses.

 Please read [LICENSE](./LICENSE) for details.

 ## Build

-To compile PEBakery from source, Visual Studio and .Net Framework is required.
+To compile PEBakery from source, Visual Studio and .Net Framework are required.

 ### Requirement